By Wendy Stoltz / Last Modified On January 15, 2023

 Vanilla - Always use a pure vanilla extract for baking rather than an imitation.
 We'll use vanilla in both the cake and the frosting.

-If you have any questions, please leave a comment below and I will get back to you.
+If you have any questions about making Gluten-Free Banana Cake, please leave a comment, and we will get back to you as soon as possible.

-- In a medium bowl, whisk together the gluten free flour, xanthan gum (if using), baking soda, baking powder, salt, and cinnamon.
+- In a medium bowl, whisk together the gluten-free flour, xanthan gum (if using), baking soda, baking powder, salt, and cinnamon.
 Set aside.

 - Add the butter, granulated sugar, and brown sugar to a mixing bowl.
 Cream for 2-3 minutes, until light and fluffy.